rickyHong/1Qbit-QEMIST-repl/README.md

 - **openqemist** :
 The python package.

-## Architecture of OpenQEMIST
+## Architechture of OpenQEMIST
 OpenQEMIST is organized into three layers: problem decomposition, electronic structure solvers, and hardware backends.
-The problem decomposition layer is responsible for splitting the input molecule into smaller subproblems and submitting these to one (but conceivably more than one) eigenvalue solver, then processing these results into an output energy.
-Some electronic structure solvers use classical methods, while other use wrappers over quantum hardware emulators and simulators from various hardware providers.
-The quantum solver backend layer implements a common interface over libraries and emulators and simulators of quantum hardware.
+The problem decomposition layer is responsible for splitting the input molecule into smaller subproblems and treating these using one particular eigenvalue solver (conceivably, fragments could be treated using multiple solvers), then processing these results into an overall output energy.
+Some electronic structure solvers use classical methods, while others use wrappers over quantum algorithms running on quantum computing emulators and simulators from quantum platofrm providers.
+The quantum solver backend layer implements a common interface over libraries, emulators and simulators of quantum hardware.

-Currently DMET is the only implemented problem decomposition.
+As OpenQEMIST includes a portion of functionalities incorporated in QEMIST, DMET is the only problem decomposition technique open sourced in our initial release.
-VQE, FCI, and CCSD are the implemented electronic structure solvers.
+This release includes the Full CI and coupled-cluster with single and double excitations (CCSD) electronic structure solvers, as well as a quantum electronic structure solver based on the Variational Quantum Eigensolver  (VQE) algorithm.

+On the hardware backend, this initial release is integrated with Microsoft Quantum Development Kit for running the VQE algorithm.

 ## Contributing
 We welcome contributions to OpenQEMIST!
 Please open an issue or submit a pull request on GitHub to start the process.